Bank of Ireland Plans to Delist from London Stock Exchange to Cut Costs

 Bank of Ireland has announced plans to delist its shares from the London Stock Exchange, citing negligible trading volumes and disproportionate costs, in a move that will be put to shareholders at the bank's Annual General Meeting on 21 May 2026.

-The Irish lender, which maintains its primary listing in Dublin, said the cost of maintaining the LSE listing was no longer in the best interests of the company and its shareholders.
-The bank also announced plans to offer to buy out thousands of small legacy shareholders whose stakes were significantly diluted during crisis-era bailouts.
+The Irish lender, which maintains its primary listing on Euronext Dublin, said the cost of maintaining the LSE listing was no longer in the best interests of the company and its shareholders.
+The bank also announced plans to offer to buy out thousands of small legacy shareholders whose stakes were significantly diluted during crisis-era bailouts β a move that will draw a line under one of the most painful chapters in Irish banking history.

 Key Developments